 You must find two trees the correct distance apart and have a good, sturdy hold.
-Then, rig your hammock up using whoopie slings, continuous loops, or webbing straps.
+Then, rig your hammock using whoopie slings, continuous loops, or webbing straps.

-Once the hammock is off the ground, you can enter it and lie down in your desired position.
+Once the hammock is off the ground, you can enter it and lie in your desired position.

 Most hammocks will come with a tarp that will protect you from rain or snow and can be easily set up using guy lines and trees.

-Another issue is that you are more exposed in a hammock than in a tent, so inclement weather can be an issue.
+Another issue is that you are more exposed in a hammock than in a tent so inclement weather can be an issue.

 Hammocks are typically equal to tents in many respects to price.
-Most of the time, they are more expensive, though they need items like underquilts which are more expensive than a similar foam sleeping pad or inflatable.
+Most of the time, they are more expensive, though they need items like underquilts, which are more expensive than a similar foam sleeping pad or inflatable.

-I feel that they can also last longer if you take care of them as they aren’t exposed to the ground and rocks and damage, so the initial investment might sting a little more but will be worth it in the long run.
+They can also last longer if you take care of them as they aren’t exposed to the ground and rocks and damage, so the initial investment might sting a little more but will be worth it in the long run.